In China, The Hunt For Smuggling Is Open

 Since the start of the year, several cases have been highlighted by Chinese customs officials.
 The latest case happened in May in the city of Shenyang, the capital of Liaoning province (north-east).
 More than 7,000 illicit cigars were seized, mainly Cohibas and other premium brands from Habanos SA.
 All for a market value estimated at more than 20 million yuan (a little over 2 million euros).
 The shortfall for the tax administration, due to the non-declaration of these cigars, would reach 10 million yuan.

-According to local press, the cigars had been purchased in Belgium and the packages were intercepted by customs officers during routine inspections.
+According to local press, the cigars had been purchased in a European country and the packages were intercepted by customs officers during routine inspections.
 The investigation uncovered an organized Cuban cigar smuggling network led by a man who admitted to having started buying cigars abroad in December 2019 in order to resell them.
 To obtain the precious vitolas, he ensured that they were sent to him in separate packages using the addresses of certain members of his family or friends.

 More than 7,000 cigars were seized by Shenyang customs. © DR